Mountains Mindfulness

 Coelho, H. F., Canter, P. H., & Ernst, E. (2007).
 Mindfulness-based cognitive therapy:

 Evaluating current evidence and informing future research.
+Journal of Consulting and

 Clinical Psychology, 75, 1000-1005.